AlephVault/unity-boilerplate-galium/README.md

 Plugins
 -------

-In order to use this boilerplate, as described in the documentation for com.alephvault.unity.evmgames, 6 compiled DLL files are needed in the `Plugins/` directory.

-These files can be found as part of a compressed file available in this boilerplate: `evmgames-plugins.zip`.
-That file contained the required DLL files, which must be placed directly into the `Plugins/` directory.
+The Assets/Plugins/ directory contains all the needed libraries (and perhaps few more), especially for cryptocurrencies interactions.

-They're tested in .NET Framework 4.6.1.
+They're tested in .NET Framework 4.6.1 (which is what Unity actually supports, so far).